Where does AI add value and why do companies want it?

 One of the biggest aggregate sources for AI-enhanced products and services acquired by enterprises

-In the early years of AI, customer experience (CX) is the primary source of derived business value.
+In the early years of artificial intelligence, customer experience (CX) is the primary source of derived business value.

 Organizations see value in using AI techniques to improve every customer interaction with the goal of increasing customer growth and retention.

-CX is followed closely by cost reduction, as organizations look for ways to use AI to increase process efficiency to improve decision making and automate more tasks.
+CX is followed closely by cost reduction, as organizations look for ways to use artificial intelligence to increase process efficiency to improve decision making and automate more tasks.